Stories about "William C. Hiss"

-The study, says NPR, questions the predictive value of standardized tests and argues that they narrow the door of college opportunity.
+The study, by Bates alumni authors with long experience in Bates Admission, questions the predictive value of standardized tests and argues that they narrow the door of college opportunity.

 Hiss devoted his "full heart, mind and energy" to all things Bates.

 Sharing the Chapel chancel with 15 Bates students supported in their studies...